d3crvpt3d/OpenGL_first/README.md

 ## TODO

-- [ ] Real Worker Queue
+- [x] Real Worker Queue
-- [ ] Put all Blocks into one VAO, VBO with implicit shadow Buffer
+- [x] Put all Blocks into one VAO with double buffered VBO
 - [ ] Debug Mode
   - [ ] Debug Tree (to chose what to enable/disable)
   - [ ] F3 Mode